fe3dback/intellij-go-arch-lint/src/main/resources/schemas/readme.txt

 do not edit json schemes here.

-All schemes should by exported from go-arch-lint binary:
+All schemes should be exported from go-arch-lint binary:

 example:
 $ go-arch-lint schema --version 1